Priyanka Chaturvedi: Indian National Congress

-On 17 April 2019, she posted on Twitter to express her dismay about UPCC (Uttar Pradesh Congress Committee) reinstating some party workers who were earlier suspended for their unruly behavior with her, following which she resigned from the Congress and joined Shiv Sena.
+On 17 April 2019, she posted on Twitter her dismay about the Uttar Pradesh Congress Committee reinstating some party workers who were earlier suspended for their unruly behavior with her, following which she resigned from the Congress and joined Shiv Sena.

-Shiv Sena (Uddhav Balasaheb Thackeray)
+Shiv Sena and Shiv Sena (UBT)

-On 19 April 2019 Chaturvedi joined Shiv Sena in the presence Uddhav Thackeray and Aditya Thackeray.
-At the time of joining Shiv Sena she expressed to work as a common Shiv Sainik under the leadership of Uddhav Thackray.
+On 19 April 2019, Chaturvedi joined Shiv Sena in the presence of Uddhav Thackeray and Aditya Thackeray.
+At the time of joining Shiv Sena, she expressed to work as a common Shiv Sainik under the leadership of Uddhav Thackeray.

-Following the 2022 Maharashtra political crisis and subsequent split of Shiv Sena, Chaturvedi joined the Uddhav Thackeray led faction of the Sena, called 'Shiv Sena (Uddhav Balasaheb Thackeray)'.
+Following the 2022 Maharashtra political crisis and subsequent split of Shiv Sena, Chaturvedi joined the Uddhav Thackeray-led faction of the Sena, called Shiv Sena (Uddhav Balasaheb Thackeray).

 Overseas engagements

+United Kingdom

 In 2015, as a member of a delegation of young political leaders chosen by the UK High Commission and Commonwealth Parliamentary Association UK, Chaturvedi visited London to study and understand their democracy.
 She also participated in "Asian Forum on Global Governance" program jointly organized by Observer Research Foundation and Zeit Stiftung in the same year.

+Australia

-In Feb 2017, Chaturvedi had spoken on the topic of “Impact of Demonetisation on Indian economy” in Melbourne, Australia at an event hosted by former Ministerial Adviser Mr Nitin Gupta.
-Chaturvedi had also visited the ISKCON Temple in Albert Park, and the Richmond Football Club during her Melbourne trip.
+In February 2017, Chaturvedi had spoken on the topic of “Challenges for Indian economy post-demonetisation” in Melbourne, Australia at an event moderated by former Ministerial Adviser Mr. Nitin Gupta.

+Later she had also visited the Victorian Parliament, to have formal meetings with former Victorian premier Hon.Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta during the same trip.

+Operation Sindoor

+In May-June 2025, Chaturvedi was part of India's multi party delegation that visited various countries, after India's Operation Sindoor.